Physical, Chemical, and Biological Processes of the Environment

 Description: Interdisciplinary concepts in the natural sciences related to environmental problems.
 Ecology and human health.

 Offered: Fall of every year

 Contact: firstname.lastname@example.org (MSU Environmental Science and Policy Program)

 New in 2016: ESP801 has been redesigned to provide students who have disciplinary training in social sciences with a broad overview of environmental science from the perspective of natural sciences and engineering.
-ESP801 will include four modules: Environmental Geosciences, Biology/Ecology, Environmental Chemistry, and Environmental Engineering that will be taught by four MSU instructors (see below).
-An environmental case study will be adapted as a crosscutting theme for the course and a common point of reference for learning in ESP801 and ESP802.
-As a counterpart course to ESP801, ESP802 will also be structured in a modular fashion but will focus on social aspects of environmental problems.
-ESP801 and ESP802 will build a foundation for an integrative experience in the capstone ESP804 course where students, having taken ESP801 or ESP 802, work on team-based projects that span the social/natural science spectrum.
+ESP801 includes four modules: Environmental Geosciences, Biology/Ecology, Environmental Chemistry, and Environmental Engineering that are taught by four MSU instructors (see below).
+An environmental case study, a research proposal or a similar interdisciplinary project serve as a crosscutting theme for the course and a common point of reference for learning in ESP801 and ESP802.
+As a counterpart course to ESP801, ESP802 also is structured in a modular fashion but focuses on social aspects of environmental problems.
+ESP801 and ESP802 build a foundation for an integrative experience in the capstone ESP804 course where students, having taken ESP801 or ESP 802, work on team-based projects that span the social/natural science spectrum.
 The new curriculum design reflects ESPP’s objective of providing an interdisciplinary preparation to a cohort of students from diverse background pursuing an interest in environmental science and policy.

 Coordinating Instructor: Dr. Vlad Tarabara (Department of Civil and Environmental Engineering, Environmental Science and Policy program).
 Dr. Tarabara’s research is in the area of membrane separation processes and their application to water quality control.